Deborah Madison: New Mexico

 When she first moved to New Mexico, Madison managed the Santa Fe Farmers' Market and served on its board for a number of years.

 Madison has been active in the Slow Food movement, founded the Santa Fe Chapter, was active on the ARK committee and served on the scientific committee of the Slow Food Foundation for Biodiversity.

 She is on the board of the Seed Savers Exchange and the Southwest Grassfed Livestock Association, and is the co-director of the Edible Kitchen garden at Monte del Sol Charter School in Santa Fe, New Mexico.
 She lives in New Mexico with her husband, artist Patrick McFarlin, who co-authored and illustrated their book What We Eat When We Eat Alone.
 She is the founding chef at Café Escalara in Santa Fe.

 Awards and honors

-In 1987, Madison received the André Simon Memorial Prize.
-Madison was awarded the 1994 M. F. K. Fisher Mid-Career Award.
-She was inducted into the James Beard Foundation's "Who's Who of Food and Beverage in America" in 2005 and has received at least three James Beard Foundation Awards.
-Madison's books have received awards from the International Association of Culinary Professionals (IACP) and Les Dames d'Escoffie.
+Madison received the André Simon Memorial Prize in 1987 and the M. F. K. Fisher Mid-Career Award in 1994.
+In addition, her cookbooks have received awards from the International Association of Culinary Professionals (IACP) and Les Dames d'Escoffie.
 Her first two both were named the Julia Child Cookbook of the Year by the IACP.

+Madison has won five James Beard Foundation Awards, including two for her 1997 cookbook Vegetarian Cooking for Everyone (one in 1998 - James Beard Vegetarian Book Award, and one in 2016 - James Beard Cookbook Hall of Fame).
+She received four additional nominations, and was inducted into the James Beard Foundation's "Who's Who of Food and Beverage in America" in 2005.